Project Overview and Purpose

 April 2008 -Field surveys found that the project was expected to have only minimal impacts to streams and wetlands.
 Therefore, the interagency team agreed it no longer needed to meet to review this project.
 At the same time, project studies were suspended due to funding limitations.

-- Send message
+Send a message

 Division Construction Engineer

-716 West Main Street,
+716 West Main St.

 Albemarle, NC 28001